Fire Lookout Towers

 The earliest towers were wooden structures supported by thin metal legs and stabilized with guy wires.
 19 Aermotor of Broken Arrow, Oklahoma, later produced a second-generation design that could be shipped and assembled on-site.
 Apart from the initial 15-foot-high Dan’s Rock Tower, these lookout towers typically ranged from 50 to 120 feet in height.

-During World War II, these towers played a role as aircraft spotter posts.
+During World War II, these towers served as aircraft spotter posts.
 19 By the late 1950s, regular manning of the towers had ceased.
 Some were repurposed as platforms for communication equipment, with companies like AT&T and Western Union having partial ownership.
 Others have been transformed into Maryland Forest Service Regional Offices, field offices, or storage facilities.
 For certain towers, deeds specified that if the property ceased to serve forestry management functions, ownership would revert to the heirs or assignees of the original proprietors.

 Ohio